General Terms and Conditions Last updated 9/11/2023.

 22. All provisions of this agreement that are intended to survive (including those relating to confidentiality, privacy, intellectual property rights and liability) will continue to survive expiration or termination (for whatever reason).

-23. Liability of Flare HR Pty Ltd is limited to matters arising from the provision of the benefits platform and onboarding products, other than on-demand pay and salary packaging products.
-Liability of Flare Financial Services Pty Ltd is limited to matters arising from the provision of on-demand pay.
+23. Liability of Flare HR Pty Ltd is limited to matters arising from the provision of the benefits platform and onboarding products, other than salary packaging products.
 Liability of Spark Leasing Pty Ltd is limited to matters arising from the provision of salary packaging products.

 24. Flare acknowledges that the Competition and Consumer Act 2010 (Cth) implies or imposes certain statutory guarantees, conditions or warranties into contracts for the supply of goods or services to consumers that cannot be excluded (Non-Excludable Terms).
 Nothing in this agreement is intended to exclude or restrict the application of the Non-Excludable Terms.
 However, to the extent permitted by law, Flare excludes all other implied warranties, guarantees, conditions or other terms, whether implied by statute or otherwise.